fabri1983/menuapp/README.md

 * When a service needs several execution steps, use `Chain of Responsibility` with a chain builder or alike to improve readability.

 * For currency conversion use `Strategy` pattern, so I can provide an algorithm for any currency conversion.
+The conversion method uses Visitor pattern.

-* Unit test out the many resources, services, parsers, converters, etc.
+* Unit test the services, parsers, converters, etc. Test the use of Guice's dependency injection.

 * Revisit the list of `FIXMEs` and `TODOs`.